Chennai: Parts of city to face disruption in electricity today

 As per a press release given by the company, the following neighbourhoods in Chennai will be affected:

+- Atthipattu: Atthipattu Pudhu Nagar, Cheppakkam, Mouthmedu, Kattupalli Industrial, Nandhiyambakkam, Karaiyanmedu and surrounding areas

+- Ambattur: MTH Road, Chruch Road, Kamadenu Street, Vellalar Street, Pudur, Teachers Colony and surrounding areas

-KK Nagar: Kamarajar Colony, Munusamy Salai, Nehru Street, Krishna Nagar and surrounding areas
+- KK Nagar: Bajanai Koil Street, Anna Main Road, Thanthai Periyar Street, Krishna Street, Kamakodi Nagar, Palaniyappan Nagar and surrounding areas

+- Guindy: Madipakkam, Nandambakkam, Alandur, Ramapuram, Puzhuthivakkam, Moovarasampet, St. Thomas Mount, Guindy, Rajbhavan, Adambakkam and Nanganallur areas

+- Porur: Kundrathur, Poonamallee, Thiruneermalai Main Road, Thirumudivakkam, Ayyapathangal and Metha nagar

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines